Neurofeedback

 *Neurofeedback sessions need to be scheduled twice per week.

-**QEEG’s need to be repeated every 15-20 sessions.
+**QEEG’s need to be repeated every 15 sessions.
+A minimum of two rounds of neurofeedback are recommended but not required.

 If you’re interested in learning more about neurofeedback, check out the other resources below.